-Insider threat does not occur solely due to the recruitment of deviant or malicious individuals, but can develop through negative employee perceptions and experiences with colleagues, managers or the organisation.
+Insider threat does not occur solely due to the recruitment of deviant or malicious individuals but can develop through negative employee perceptions and experiences with colleagues, managers or the organisation.
 Such perceptions are particularly likely with organisational changes to roles, relationships, and resources.
-Counterproductive working behaviours (CWB), are actions which threaten the effectiveness or harm the safety of an employer and its stakeholders.
-They can develop from small scale discretions (e.g., time wasting or knowledge hiding) into serious insider threat activities (e.g., destroying systems or divulging confidential information to malicious others).
-Insider threat must therefore be considered within a context of threat to wider publics and national security.
+Counterproductive working behaviours (CWB), are actions that threaten the effectiveness or harm the safety of an employer and its stakeholders.
+They can develop from small scale discretions (e.g. time-wasting or knowledge hiding) into serious insider threat activities (e.g. destroying systems or divulging confidential information to malicious others).
+Insider threat must, therefore, be considered within the context of the threat to wider public and national security.

 The objectives of our project are:

-To provide deeper understanding of the impact of change on employees’ (dis)trust in their organisation;
+- Provide a deeper understanding of the impact of change on employees’ (dis)trust in their organisation

-To identify the triggers of counterproductive working behaviours and insider threat during organisational change;
+- Identify the triggers of counterproductive working behaviours and insider threat during organisational change

 Therefore, using a novel (dis)trust-based framework, the research questions of this study are: